Mixture-of-Visual-Thoughts: Exploring Context-Adaptive Reasoning Mode Selection for General Visual Reasoning: Supplemented Implementation Details

-\paragraph{SFT Data Collection} Regarding the SFT data of visuall-grounded mode, we utilize the data constructed in VoCoT~\citep{li2025vocotunleashingvisuallygrounded}, we find that the dataset lacks multiple-choice samples, to avoid potential bias induced by such a distribution gap, we employ GPT-4o to rewrite a subset into multiple-choice format (by providing the original question and the correct option).
+\paragraph{Visually-Grounded Reasoning Data} Regarding the visually-grounded mode, we utilize the data constructed in VoCoT~\citep{li2025vocotunleashingvisuallygrounded}, we find that the dataset lacks multiple-choice samples, to avoid potential bias induced by such a distribution gap, we employ GPT-4o to rewrite a subset into multiple-choice format (by providing the original question and the correct option).
 To control the total size, we down-sample the GQA subset, resulting in a final dataset of 119K examples.

+During the re-formulation process, we strictly adhere to copyright regulations.
+We would like to clarify that VoCoT data is released under the Apache 2.0 license, which permits free reconstruction, modification, and creation of derivative datasets.
+We strictly adhere to these requirements and will include the appropriate VoCoT attributions in our future open-sourcing process, clearly stating in our documentation that our dataset is derived from VoCoT with modifications.

+For quality assessment, we sample 100 reconstructed samples to check for formatting errors or the generation of false-negative options.
+None of the samples exhibited any issues, which is primarily due to the simplicity of the reconstruction task and GPT-4o's strong instruction-following capability.
+Therefore, we believe the quality of the reconstructed data is reliable.

-For text-based reasoning data, we aim to avoid introducing other inductive bias; therefore, instead of using an R1-OneVision–style approach~\citep{yang2025r1onevisionadvancinggeneralizedmultimodal} built from DeepSeek-R1, we distill Orsta~\citep{ma2025one}, a reasoning model obtained by applying reinforcement learning directly to Qwen2.5-VL.
+\paragraph{Text-based Reasoning Data} For the text-based mode, we aim to avoid introducing other inductive bias; therefore, instead of using an R1-OneVision–style approach~\citep{yang2025r1onevisionadvancinggeneralizedmultimodal} built from DeepSeek-R1, we distill Orsta~\citep{ma2025one}, a reasoning model obtained by applying RL directly to Qwen2.5-VL.
 The specific procedure is as follows: We randomly sample a total of 250K questions from R1-OneVision~\citep{yang2025r1onevisionadvancinggeneralizedmultimodal}, llava-CoT~\citep{xu2024llava}, NuminaMath1.5~\citep{numina_math_datasets}, and Virgo~\citep{du2025virgo}.
 For each question, Orsta generates eight responses with temperature of 1.
 We then use a rule-based method to determine correctness and retain only the correct instances; if multiple reasoning traces are correct, we randomly select one during training.
-We also observe that Orsta might skip the reasoning process and directly output an option, so we distinguish reasoning data from direct-answer data based on whether the model’s reply contains the \textless think\textgreater and \textless answer\textgreater tags, and apply different system prompts for these two data types.
+We also observe that Orsta might skip the reasoning process and directly output an option, so we distinguish reasoning data from direct-answer data based on whether the model’s reply contains the \textless think\textgreater~and \textless answer\textgreater~tags, and apply different system prompts for these two data types.
 After the rejection sampling, we obtain 115K reasoning examples and 95K direct-answer examples.